PRIDE-R/prideR/README.md

     list.to.data.frame(search.list.ProjectSummary("blood",20))

-Get 5 Proteins for project `PXD000001` as a list of `ProteinDetail` objects:
+Get the first 50 Proteins for project `PXD000001` as a list of `ProteinDetail` objects:

-    get.list.ProteinDetail("PXD000001", 5)
+    protein.list(list.ProteinDetailList("PXD000001", 0, 50))

 Or as a `data.frame`:

-    list.to.data.frame(get.list.ProteinDetail("PXD000001",5))
+    as.data.frame(list.ProteinDetailList("PXD000001",0, 50))

+Plot some counts:

+    plot(list.ProteinDetailList("PXD000001",0, 50))

 Get 5 PSMs for project `PXD000001` as a list of `PsmDetail` objects: